sebastianspicker/chronikwerk/docs/07-storage.md

 remain the authoritative pair.
 Backup and rollback cleanup failures are logged separately from the original write failure and may require filesystem cleanup.

+The archive commit completes before Chronikwerk applies terminal Zammad tags or creates a success note.
+A PDF and sidecar can therefore exist while the ticket is `pdf:error`, still has `pdf:processing`, or otherwise reflects a partial tag update.
+In that case, verify the PDF checksum against the sidecar and inspect the processing history and logs before reprocessing.
+Do not delete a valid archive solely because Zammad finalization failed; a retry may replace the canonical pair according to the configured filename pattern.

 ## CIFS/SMB Notes

 CIFS/SMB durability and locking semantics depend on mount options, server